drzwave/BasicOnOff/README.md

 See the code for more details.

 This has been tested running on Mac OSX as well as Raspberry Pi.
-Tested using UZB7 and WSTK with ZG23 running SerialAPI.
+Tested using a variety of configurations (including UZB2, UZB3, UZB7 and WSTK with ZG23 (BRD4210A) running SerialAPI.

 - How to get this repository
    - git clone https://<YourUserName>@github.org/DrZWave/BasicOnOff.git <directory_name> - will create a local repository